 โFAQs

-It is a bit "old-school" and was a way for home cooks to speed up making biscuits, scones, pancakes, and other quick-bread-based recipes.
+Self-rising flour is very "old-school" and was a way for home cooks to speed up the preparation of biscuits, scones, pancakes, and other quick-bread recipes.
 Bisquikโข is similar but contains some fats to replace the oil/butter component in most recipes.

 ๐ Recipe